vbonacicdoric/javascript-module-1/week-1/Homework/L-functions-nested/README.md

 ## Exercise 1

 - In `exercise.js` you have been provided with the names of some mentors.
-Write a program that logs a shouty greeting to each one.
+Write a program that l a shouty greeting to each one.
 - Your program should include a function that spells their name in uppercase, and a function that creates a shouty greeting.
 - Log each greeting to the console.